General explanatory notes for business rates

 Take great care and, if necessary, seek further advice before entering into any contract.

-Information relating to the relevant and previous financial years in regard to the gross expenditure of the local authority is available at Bands and amounts.
-You can request a hard copy by writing to us or by calling 01245 606805.
+You can find information relating to the relevant and previous financial years, in regard to the gross expenditure of the local authority, via Bands and amounts.